Understanding Theories on Origins of Language

 6. The La-La Theory

-The first image that pops up in your head with “la-la” is the sound of music.
-When a person is practicing for choir or trying to pitch the right note and tune, right?
+By the time you reach this theory, you must have started to relate to these theories by the rhymes of their names.
+Our next theory talks about la-la and the first image that pops up in your head with “la-la” is the sound of music.
+People practicing for choir or trying to pitch the right note and tune often utter such voices just naturally.

 The La-La theory revolves around the fact that the origin of language revolved around playfulness, love, song, or even a poetic sensibility.
-If you take a closer look, the theory has strong merit as songs have emotional power over languages and minds.
+If you take a closer look, the theory has strong merit as we all agree that songs have emotional power over languages and minds.
+Though this language theory played a vital role in language development, which one of these leads to the origin of languages is the most truthful is hard to say.

 But even so, which one of the origins of languages is the most truthful is hard to say.

-After non-stop predicaments about language origin, does it mean that all questions will remain unanswered about the origin of language?
-It’s hard to say which origin of speech is the most astute, but it’s a high possibility one origin gave birth to several other ideas.
-Over two decades now, scholars from anthropology and genetics have concluded that language is a multidimensional domain; it is hard to say how the language originated.
+Modern times have a long history to follow and explore in order to know the right answer about the origin of languages.
+However, the above-mentioned theories did play their part and are relatable.
+Though it’s hard to say which origin of speech is the most astute, it’s a high possibility one origin gave birth to several other ideas.
+Over two decades now, scholars from anthropology and genetics have concluded that language is a multidimensional domain; it is hard to say how language originated.
 Still, it is an imperfect way of communicating yet to date.

-Since our culture is evolving, it does answer that evolution, culture, globalization, and technology are running interference with language development.
+Digging into the history and knowing the details about the origin of languages and how they shaped the way humans communicate and interact can be an interesting read for people with similar interests.
+Our culture is evolving since always.
+Therefore, it does answer that evolution, culture, globalization, and technology are running interference with language development.
 One can conclude that the origin of language involves three basic factors; cognitive, physical, and social aspects.
-Now, how far the language progress will continue is yet to be seen.
+Now, how far the language models and progress take us, is yet to be witnessed.

 Need a translation service?